aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 ## **Setting Barcode Type**
 ***Aspose.BarCode for PHP via Java*** supports nearly all widely used barcode types.
-In general, to generate a barcode image, it is necessary to create an instance of class [*BarcodeGenerator*]() with two main parameters to be initialized: data contents to be encoded using the *setCodeText* method and the barcode type in the *setBarcodeType* method.
-The *setBarcodeType* method is used to define the type of generated barcodes.
-Developers can assign any options to the *setBarcodeType* property from the list of predefined barcode types supported by class [*BarcodeGenerator*]().
+In general, to generate a barcode image, it is necessary to create an instance of class [*BarcodeGenerator*](https://reference.aspose.com/barcode/php/classBarcodeGenerator) with two main parameters to be initialized: data contents to be encoded using the *setCodeText* function and the barcode type in the *setBarcodeType* function.
+The *setBarcodeType* function is used to define the type of generated barcodes.
+Developers can assign any options to the *setBarcodeType* property from the list of predefined barcode types supported by class [*BarcodeGenerator*](https://reference.aspose.com/barcode/php/classBarcodeGenerator).
 However, not all types enable barcode generation with input text in a required format due to the limitations of a barcode type itself.

 Below, two barcode types, *Code 39* and *QR Code*, are considered as examples to demonstrate how to generate barcodes.